-This beautiful fruit tart has a tender gluten-free crust and a delicious dairy & refined sugar free vanilla custard filling.
+This beautiful vegan friendly fruit tart has a tender gluten-free crust and a delicious dairy & refined sugar free vanilla custard filling.
 It can easily be customized by using your fruit of choice!

 Fourth of July is a big deal in the United States.
 Many people get the day off and just about every city and town has festivities planned to celebrate our nation’s day of Independence.
 People all over get together with family and friends with lots of food and maybe some games.
 You can hear fireworks going off day and night for several days before, during, and even after the fourth.

 While in North Carolina, we lived in a big military town.
 Each year, my family and I would pack up coolers of food, lawn chairs, blankets, boxes of sparklers, etc., and head down to the local Army base for the big outdoor event they hosted each year.
 It was kind of like a mini carnival with rides and food venders.

 There would be thousands of people camped out for the day to watch the outdoor concerts, parachuters, and air show, which featured synchronized jets speeding across the sky.
 At dusk, they would fire the canons, one for each state, and people would cheer and holler as their home state was called, while little kids tucked their heads into their parents’ chest, holding their ears tightly to protect them from the loud, booming sound.

 As we waited for the fireworks to begin, my mom would light up our sparklers and we would wave our hands excitedly watching the sparks fly in the darkness.
 You could hear the buzz of loud chatter and laughter throughout the field as we all waited patiently for the fireworks to begin.

 The first thunderous explosion in the sky would startle everyone quiet and then we’d sit back and watch the bright sparkles light up the night sky.
 It was nothing short of amazing each year!
 They were kind of like the Disney fireworks, if you’ve ever seen them.